xoroz/story/memory-bank/activeContext.md

 ## Recent Changes
 - improve the create story form, we need to limit input chars on title and Main Characters  to 40. lets create a random button on the very top to fill entire form with 8 random, pre-created and defined inside config.ini under [App] example_stories It should be able to populate all fields!
+Multilanguage Support Implementation Complete
+I've successfully implemented multilanguage support for the StoryMagic application with the following languages:

+English (en) - Default
+Spanish (es)
+Portuguese (pt)
+Italian (it)
+What was implemented:
+Flask-Babel Integration:

+Configured Flask-Babel with supported languages Implemented locale selection based on user preferences and browser settings Fixed an issue with the Babel API by updating the locale selector implementation User Interface Updates:

+Added language selectors in the navigation bar
+Updated CSS to ensure proper display of language dropdown options Added language preference setting in user profiles Template Internationalization:

+Updated base.html with translation markers
+Updated index.html with translation markers
+Updated create_story.html with translation markers for all form elements Translation Management:

+Created babel.cfg configuration file
+Set up extract_translations.sh and compile_translations.sh scripts
+Created translation files for English, Spanish, Portuguese, and Italian Implemented update scripts for each language to easily maintain translations Database Support:

+Added preferred_language field to the users table Updated user profile page to allow setting preferred language Implemented language persistence in user sessions
+Documentation:

+Created MULTILANGUAGE_SUPPORT.md with detailed documentation Documented the translation process and how to add new languages The multilanguage system is now fully functional.
+Users can:

+Change the site language using the dropdown in the navigation bar Set their preferred language in their profile settings Create stories in different languages
+View the interface in their preferred language

 ### Email Notification System Integration (April 7, 2025)
 - Renamed send-email.py to send_email.py to make it importable as a module